10maurycy10/10maurycy10.github.io/content/misc/lenses/index.md

 </script>

 The interaction isn't instant, it has a delay of around 3 nanoseconds for every meter of distance.
-This electromagnetic wave falls off much slower then the electrostiatic field, and can be felt much futher away.

-We call these waves light.
+We call these waves in the electro(magnetic) field light.

 # Metal:

-In metals, where electrons are able to move freely, the induced movements create their own wave:
+In metals, where electrons are able to move freely, the electromagnetic wave induces a current, which creates it's own wave with the opposite polarity:

 <canvas id=anim2 style="width: 40em; height: 20em;">
 </canvas>